 In certain industry sectors, Door County loses a considerable amount of business to neighboring counties.
 For example, in the Electronics and Appliance Store category, although over $3.4 Million was spent in Door County in 2009, an additional $1.6 Million was spent outside the County.
 The Door County Buy Local program will encourage Door County residents and business owners to purchase goods and services from their local providers whenever possible, to keep more money within our local economy.

-“As we slowly emerge from a recessionary economy,” said DCEDC Executive Director Bill Chaudoir, “every little bit that we can all do to help our local businesses is important.
+Said DCEDC Executive Director Bill Chaudoir: “Every little bit that we can all do to help our local businesses is important.
 Buying locally as much as possible can only help our Door County companies survive and thrive.”

 Click here to join the Door County Buy Local movement.